steveosoftware/jsjunglegym/packages/cli/README.md

  * Add new cells by hovering on the divider between each cell.
  * Click any text cell to edit it.
  * The code in each code editor is all joined together into one file.
 If you define a variable in cell #1, you can refer to it in any following cell.
- * You can show any React component, string, number, or anything else by calling the <span style="color:red">show</span> function.
+ * You can show any React component, string, number, or anything else by calling the `show function`.
 This is a function built into this environment.
-Call <span style="color:red">show</span> multiple times to show multiple values.
+Call `show()` multiple times to show multiple values.
  * Re-order or delete cells using the buttons in the upper corner of each cell.